sTreLeCa/AI-POWERED-SOFTWARE-DEV/course-pack/labs/Lab 3/audio_samples/README.md

 - `low_quality_phone.mp3` – simulates a low quality phone call.
 -  Personalised audio files for each student see README.md in the Lab 3 folder for full instructions on how to hand in homework

-Do not commit actual audio recordings to this repository.
-Use a `.gitignore` entry to exclude your audio files if needed.